veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Troubleshooting/vm-stuck-scheduling.md

 ## The Node can't reach the registry

-In order to start VMs the Node has to download them first from the Registry.
+In order to start VMs, the Node has to download them first from the Registry.
 The registry address is given to the nodes by the Controller.
 You can see the Registry address configured in the upper right corner of the dashboard screen.
 ![Registry address](/images/anka-build/troubleshooting/reg_address.png)